mikestokes/aws-lambda-s3-boilderplate/README.md

 Once you're happy, deploy to AWS Lambda (it's free in most cases):

-1. Zip CONTENTS of this folder (NOT the folder, just the contents).
+1. Zip CONTENTS of this folder (not the folder - just the contents).
 2. From AWS, create a new AWS Lambda function with a event source e.g S3, DynamoDB, Kinesis.
 3. From AWS, go to the Lambda function you just created and click the Edit/Test button.
 4. Click the Upload button and choose the Zip file you just created.